The Outstanding ePortfolio Award

-To be eligible for consideration, the ePortfolio must have been successfully defended in the academic year (fall or spring) in which the award will be given.
+To be eligible for consideration, the ePortfolio must have been successfully defended in the academic year (fall or spring) in which the award will be given, or in the past summer.
 Nominations for this award must be submitted online to the Student Services Coordinator by the Friday (5.00pm) of the third week of April unless that Friday is a University holiday, in which case the nominations will be due on that Thursday.
 This is the deadline from The Graduate School for submitting the Report of the Final Examination for the Non-Thesis Option: http://gradschool.utk.edu/ddategraduation.shtml.

 The nomination must be endorsed by the student’s ePortfolio Chairperson and submitted by the ePortfolio Committee who evaluated the ePortfolio.
 The nomination should include the URL with access permission and a brief rationale for the nomination.